jubi020/quiz-app/README.md

 # quiz-app
-A simple quiz app made using VanillaJS.
+A simple quiz app made using HTML, CSS, VanillaJS.